eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 If the traffic consists of multiple vehicle types (i.e. passenger cars and trucks) it may be desirable to either

 - modify only some of the observed types
-- perform a depedent mapping: carType -> carType2, truckType -> truckType2
+- perform a dependent mapping: carType -> carType2, truckType -> truckType2

 Both can be accomplished by using the `vTypes` attribute of the calibrator to make it apply to a subset of types only.
 For a dependent mapping, multiple calibrators (each with a different `vTypes` attribute) may be defined.